Top Productivity Tools Every College Student Should Try

 Digital calendars allow students to map out classes, exams, study sessions, and personal commitments.
 Seeing a full week or month at a glance helps students plan realistically and avoid overloading certain days.
 Simple tools like Google Calendar are widely used because they sync across devices and send reminders automatically.

 Task management tools add another layer of structure.
 Instead of keeping assignments in your head, tasks are written down, prioritized, and checked off when completed.
-This reduces mental stress and helps students stay focused on one task at a time.
+Todoist and TickTick are popular among students for their simplicity and cross-platform availability.
+Research from Dominican University found that people who write down their goals are 42% more likely to achieve them, the same principle applies to daily academic tasks.

 Focus and Distraction Control Tools